effective-software-testing/website/_posts/2022-03-14-do-I-systematically-write-tests-all-the-time.md

 My knowledge in testing overall does help me, so, if I see an if statement, I automatically think about branch coverage and I know I have to perform boundary testing on the condition.

-The beauty of the more formal and systematic specification and boundary testing technique I discuss in the book is that **I can go for it whenever I feel I need it**.
-If I feel I'm uncomfortable and I need more help testing, I go for it.
+The beauty of the more formal and systematic specification and boundary testing techniques I discuss in the book is that **I can go for it whenever I feel I need it**.
+If I'm uncomfortable and I need more help testing, I go for it.

 *References:*